 Passing through a tranquil pine forest you’ll enjoy the shelter of some huge trees.
 The El Trifinio hike feels very different from other parts of El Salvador.
 Its highland position automatically means a cooler temperature, often fluctuating between 10-15°C. As a Brit, it was a welcome break from the searing heat of Central America.
 Although, El Trifinio in El Salvador is still one of the country’s most humid areas.

 Eventually, at around the 4km mark, you’ll begin the steep and slippery wooden stair climb to the summit of Cerro Montecristo.
 Here, you’ll notice a dramatic change in the El Salvador rainforest vegetation.
 The dry is replaced by damp.
 The clear air becomes a sheer veil of mist.
 It’s at this point you should take extra care on the trail.
-There was to be no speed hiking for Dan and I.

 The moisture-filled atmosphere leaves the platform trail extra slippery.
 But hey, it’s the final push to the summit.
 So, all is forgiven for slowing the pace.
 Plus, there’s real enjoyment in admiring how well nature adapts to differing climates.
 The dank moss hanging from twisted trees, and the sounds of exotic birds fluttering through the opaque air.
 These were actually some of my favourite parts of the entire hike.

 Soon enough, you’ll be out of the thick and following a short path up to Cerro Montecristo.
 This is actually the third highest peak in El Salvador.
 Met by mist, which is fairly commonplace, the 360 vistas dance in and out of view.
 Perhaps you’ll have better luck.